 451 Selected Topics in Social and Criminal Justice

 This course examines current theoretical and research issues in crime and social justice.
 Using qualitative, quantitative, and historical methodologies, students will explore topics such as gender, class, minorities, and criminal justice; police community relations; carceral and non-carceral forms of punishment; criminal and regulatory legal procedures.
-Prerequisite: SOCI 350 or 352.
+Prerequisite: 12 credits of SOCI and must include SOCI 350 or 352.
 Three credits.

 491 Senior Seminar